What Is Pilates? History, Benefits, and Whether You Should Try It

 Now you know more about Pilates as a movement practice that can be adapted to fit anyone.
 For beginners, start with a one-on-one evaluation with a Pilates instructor to make sure the practice is safe for you.
 Each body is different, and your unique body type may determine the kinds of movements you should focus on in your practice.
 Most people can start with 2-3 classes per week, but consult an instructor so that you do not take on more than your body can handle.
 Once you find the Pilates class that works the best for you, you will be on your way to moving more efficiently and finding more balance in your daily life.

 At EW Motion Therapy, our Pilates instructors tailor movements to your specific needs.
 In our small-group classes, each participant can address their needs and goals in a safe and encouraging environment.
-If you are interested in one of our Pilates classes, fill out our Pilates self-assessment by clicking the button below to see if our Pilates program fits your needs.
+Want to learn more about Pilates?
+Click the button below to download our answers to 20 frequently asked questions.